AhmadAlhussin2/jokesapp/README.md

 By pressing on the play/stop button you can start/stop this feautre

-Also it is shown in this video:
+Also it is shown in this video

 <img src="https://user-images.githubusercontent.com/102483482/172068225-81be73fa-8e77-4121-aaf4-e8f21dc0eb20.gif" height=700>